palaa159/Docs/Tutorials/01-Cyton_Getting Started_Guide.md

 We are only using channels 2, 4, and 7, so power down every other channel.
 You can also power down the channels with keyboard shortcuts (1-8).
 Power them back up with [SHIFT] + 1-8.
 If you are working with a daisy module, channels 9-16 can be powered down with q, w, e, r, t, y, u, i, respectively.
 You can power those channels back up with [SHIFT] + the same key.

-Don't bother with the smaller dark grey squares to the right of the buttons with numbers; they are used for impedance measuring, but we won't go into that now.
+Don't bother with the ohm symbols to the right of the buttons with numbers; they are used for impedance measuring, but we won't go into that now.

 e) Now it's time to optimize your Cyton board's channel settings for this setup.
 Click the CHAN SET tab to the right of the EEG DATA tab, and an array of buttons should appear of the EEG DATA montage: